webqit/webqit-community.docs/webflo/README.md

 If we've grasped the concept of [project layout](#project-layout) above, we've done routing in Webflo, basically.
 What we will now cover is orchestrating routes along the request/response flow.

 In Webflo, we can implement routing at *vertical layers* between the client and the server.
-And in a routing layer, we can lay out route handlers in *horizontal steps* for URL paths with more than one level (e.g `/a/b/c`).
+And in a routing layer, we can lay out route handlers in *horizontal steps* for URL paths of more than one level (e.g `/a/b/c`).

 + [Vertical Routing Layers](#vertical-routing-layers)
 + [Horizontal Routing Steps](#horizontal-routing-steps)